 Read Morefly-fishing photos

-This Year’s “20 Days in September” Contest Starts a Month from Today!
+Read MoreHere We Go: The “20 Days in September” Contest Starts Today!

 The end of summer can be bittersweet for anglers, so to ensure that we make the most of the late season, we launched the “20 Days in September” Photo Contest back in 2015.
 The contest has grown every year, and participants have sent us countless . . .